Expand description

 An ergonomic framework for high speed network traffic analysis on commodity hardware.

 Retina provides a simple filter and callback interface that lets users subscribe to network traffic in real-time and run user-defined analysis code in a standard software environment.
-It is a passive analysis framework that supports access to network traffic at one of four abstraction levels:
+It is a passive analysis framework that supports access to network traffic at one of three abstraction levels:

 - Individual packets